 The Graff Website

 The Graff website is very artistic: full of beautiful, well-staged photographs – probably more artistic, well-staged photographs than it really needs.
-At some point they become intrusive, getting in the way, and Graff has reached and gone past that point.
+At some point, they become intrusive, getting in the way, and Graff may have reached and gone past that point.

 Faucets can be displayed individually or as an item in the collection of matching showers and accessories.